Fundamentals

 is called with the array pointer member of the output structure in question

-, then the number of retrievable elements is returned in the
+set to NULL, then the number of retrievable elements is returned in the

 element count member of that output structure.